Skip to content

 Carbon Dioxide - Carbon Dioxide Absorption = 0

-Becoming carbon neutral will bring us closer to a way of living which is based on balance and ensuring that our impact on the planet supports a positive future.
+Becoming carbon neutral will bring us closer to a way of living which is based on balance.
+This helps us ensure that our impact on the planet supports a positive future.

 The 'Tipping Point'

 This is the point at which the climate impacts we're already experiencing will go from bad to potentially catastrophic.
-We'll see natural systems cross danger points, triggering lasting changes and transforming life as we know it; extreme storms, heatwaves, mass loss of natural habitats and species.
+We will see natural systems cross danger points.
+This might trigger lasting changes and transform life as we know it.
+This includes extreme storms, heatwaves, mass loss of natural habitats and species.

 Natural carbon absorption